Archdiocese of Miami: 1970 to 2000

-Later history

 After Carroll died 1977, Paul VI named Bishop Edward McCarthy as Miami's archbishop.
 McCarthy oversaw the construction in Miami Shores of the Pastoral Center - Florida Catholic for the archdiocese and restructured most senior operational divisions.
 He established the Office of Lay Ecclesial Ministry, the Office of Evangelization and the permanent diaconate program.

-In 1980, he offered support and assistance to Cuban refugees during the Mariel Boat Lift.
+In 1980, McCarthy offered support and assistance to Cuban refugees during the Mariel Boat Lift.
 The following year, he supported the rights of Haitian immigrants who were detained by the US Immigration Service under the Wet Foot, Dry Foot policy.
 Responding to the needs of this new immigration, McCarthy opened the Pierre Toussaint Haitian Catholic Center in Miami.
 McCarthy retired in 1994.

 On November 3, 1994, Pope John Paul II appointed Bishop John C. Favalora of St. Petersburg as the third archbishop of Miami.
 During his tenure, Favalora built two new high schools and nine grade schools.
-Favalora also initiated Vision 2000, a five-year fundraising campaign to support Catholic education and outreach institutions in the archdiocese.
-Vision 2000 raised $90 million.